FedericoBottoni/plzw/README.md

 ```

 ### CUDA
-You can edit the grid and blocks sizes defining BLOCKS_GRID and THREADS_A_BLOCK
+Available in CUDA branch, you can edit the grid and blocks sizes defining BLOCKS_GRID and THREADS_A_BLOCK
 ```sh
 $ PLZW_CUDA.exe
 ```